-- 53. Have you identified the activities that involve interacting with essential visitors to schools, made arrangements to minimise the number of such visitors and put in place measures to prevent physical contact, as far as possible? - 54.
-Are there arrangements in place to inform essential visitors to schools of the measures to help prevent the spread of infection? - 55.
+- 56. Have you identified the activities that involve interacting with essential visitors to the school, made arrangements to minimise the number of such visitors and put in place measures to prevent physical contact, as far as possible? - 57.
+Are there arrangements in place to inform essential visitors to schools of the measures to help prevent the spread of infection? - 58.
 Have you a system in place for all visitors who do need to come to the school to make appointment, arrange to contact a central point and to record their visit using the contact tracing log?